Biblical Meaning of Pink: Rose of Sharon, Desire, and Bridal Celebration

 What does pink represent spiritually?

-Spiritually, pink represents tender love, holy desire, joy in intimacy, and the celebration of bridal union with Christ.
-It often marks a worshipper who is drawn by affection rather than obligation, flowing from a heart fully surrendered to the Bridegroom.
+Tender love, holy desire, joy in intimacy, and the celebration of bridal union with Christ.
+Pink marks a worshipper drawn by affection rather than obligation, moving from a heart that's fully surrendered to the Bridegroom.